alessiobar/Bachelor-Thesis/README.md

 # Song-Popularity-Prediction
 This repository contains the code for my Bachelor's thesis, titled "*Prediction of song popularity with a textual and audio based approach*", and available for download at http://tesi.luiss.it/31943/.

-The thesis proposes a blended approach for predicting song popularity combining some textual based approaches presented in Berger and Packard 2018 and 2020, with an audio based one suggested in Lee and Lee 2018.
+The thesis proposes a blended approach for predicting song popularity combining some textual based approaches presented in Berger et al. (2018; 2020), with an audio based one suggested in Lee et al. (2018).

 ## Data
 Since two types of analysis are carried out, ie. Text Mining and Audio Mining, there are two datasets: